Summer 2022 RFP

-C-DOCTOR ITP Team Awards for the Clinical Translation of Tissue Regeneration Technologies Targeting Dental, Oral, or Craniofacial Indications
+C-DOCTOR ITP Team Awards for the Clinical Translation of Mature Tissue Regeneration Technologies Targeting Dental, Oral, or Craniofacial Indications

 The Center for Dental, Oral, Craniofacial Tissue and Organ Regeneration (C-DOCTOR) combines customized product development advice, core resources, and funding to help drive promising dental, oral and craniofacial tissue engineering and regenerative medicine (TE/RM) technologies toward human clinical trials.
-This resource center was established through NIH/NIDCR RFA-DE-17-001 and operates with funding and programmatic oversight from the NIDCR (U24DE026914 and U24DE029463). .
+This resource center was established through NIH/NIDCR RFA-DE-17-001, operating with funding and programmatic oversight from the NIDCR (U24DE026914 and U24DE029463). .
 Building on the three successful cohorts of ITPs that are advancing towards clinical trials, we now issue a call for new applications.

 C-DOCTOR provides clinical, scientific, industrial and regulatory expertise to advance promising strategies for regeneration and reconstruction of dental, oral, and craniofacial tissues to clinical trials by facilitating access to a diverse network of experts and resources from eight renowned centers of translational research excellence – UCSF, USC, UCLA, UCB, UCD, UCSD, City of Hope, and Stanford.
-Within this context, C-DOCTOR will nurture an active, close collaboration with Interdisciplinary Translational Project (ITP) Teams to foster pre-clinical refinement of TE/RM products, optimal alignment with unmet clinical needs, market potential, and anticipated patient value.
+Within this context, C-DOCTOR nurtures active, close collaboration with Interdisciplinary Translational Project (ITP) Teams to foster pre-clinical refinement of TE/RM products, optimal alignment with unmet clinical needs, market potential, and anticipated patient value.

 The current request for proposals (RFP) will support one-year awards for ITP teams to access C-DOCTOR resources in support of studies to refine their Target Product Profile and Product Development Plan.
 The programmatic goals for these grants are to:

 Selected ITPs will work closely with C-DOCTOR resource directors to address pitfalls, alternative approaches, and countermeasure strategies.
 They will be matched with appropriate experts and resources available within the C-DOCTOR network, which include: animal models; biochemistry; biomarkers, functional testing, and histology; biomaterials and biomechanics; biomedical informatics; biostatistics; cell/GMP manufacturing facilities; clinical research planning; commercialization; drug discovery, delivery, and toxicology; genomics; imaging; and regulatory science and reimbursement.
 Please see our website for further information about available resources and frequently asked questions.

 The C-DOCTOR award process is supported by a panel of expert advisors from academia, clinical practice, regulatory science, and industry.
-Successful applicants progress through four distinct selection processes to receive critical feedback, expert consulting, and funding for their ITP.
+Successful applicants progress through the following selection process to receive critical feedback, expert consulting, and funding for their prospective ITP.